Categories

 Not that poll results showing broad support for SB 1 wasn’t big news.
 This headline screamed across my hometown paper in San Antonio last week and also showed up in Houston.

-The implications were immediate:
+The implications were immediate.

 If a poll conducted by the Hobby School of Public Affairs at the University of Houston and the Barbara Jordan – Mickey Leland School of Public Affairs at Texas Southern University showed that most Texans support the Senate Bill 1 — the Election Reform Legislation that passed in the second special session this year, that means the Democrats who walked off the Texas House floor in June and shut down the Texas legislature were not speaking for the majority of Texans, as they insisted.
 They weren’t even speaking for a good chunk of the people who elected them.
 Instead, they were speaking for a minority of the minority.